Android 9 Pie download

 - You can try different USB ports on your PC too.

 Step 10.
-Load the firmware file into Odin.
+Load the firmware files into Odin.
 Click the AP button on Odin and the select the .tar.md5 file from above.
+See the screenshot below to find how the Odin window will look like after you have loaded the files.

 - Click on BL tab, and select the file beginning with BL text.